-On 22 May we will be launching an online illustrated blog article series via Medium on the theme of Smart Places.
-Each week thereafter during May and June, we will be releasing a new article authored by one of a diverse range of key thought leaders in this field.
+In May 2020 we will launched an online illustrated blog article series via Medium on the theme of Smart Places.
+Each week thereafter during May and June, we are releasing a new article authored by one of a diverse range of key thought leaders in this field.
 Each author will be sharing their insight and expertise to highlight a key Smart Places challenge, and set out their future vision for how we can use a Smart Places approach - combining active citizen engagement and participation with data and technology - to improve places and the built environment post-Covid 19.
 Each article will feature a bespoke illustration communicating this future vision, created by a different talented Illustrator to create a carefully curated series.

 All articles will be available on our Medium account as they are released each week.
 Interested in discussing your reactions or thoughts on a particular article's topic?
 Or to meet others interested or working in a similar field?
 Join us on Twitter by looking for #SmartPlaces for a series of weekly one-hour Tweet Up discussions - each hosted by a different blog author.
 The author will share 6 questions over the course of the hour based on the topic of their article (one question every 10mins), each tagged with #SmartPlaces.
 Follow along or join in the discussion using #SmartPlaces!

-The Smart Places series will culminate in all 7 blog authors coming together for a one hour online panel discussion (3-4pm 26 June) and public Q&A on the Smart Places theme - more details and sign-up form coming soon.
+The Smart Places series will culminate in all 7 blog authors coming together for a one hour online panel discussion (3-4pm 26 June) and public Q&A on the Smart Places theme - sign up via Eventbrite here.

 The aim of these events is to open up new conversations and connections between university researchers, industry practitioners and local people, to share knowledge and create a network of people working to improve local places using either community engagement and/or data/tech approaches.
 We also hope they will start to identify what some key built environment challenges of mutual interest might be for people across Edinburgh.
 This will feed into EFI’s work longer term, with discussions, connections and thinking all acting as a pre-cursor to a series of in-person physical events and Smart Places exhibition and conference to take place later in the year.